NOTE: Not all features are included in all packages. Please contact firstname.lastname@example.org for more information.

-Use the Add as Tile button to add fields of interest to your dashboard.
+Use Add as Tile to add fields of interest to your dashboard.
 Add as many tiles as you like and then close the window.

 The dashboard section displays your tiles.
 With tiles you can:

-Bar chart: click on a bar to include it in your filter criteria.
+Bar chart: click on a bar to include the represented values in your filter criteria.
 For multi-select fields, you can toggle the "match any" to "match all" to constrain your filter.